 Free Canadian Government Grants To Pay Off Debt

-Government Approved Debt Relief Programs
+Government-Approved Debt Relief Programs

 Consumer Proposal

-However, in order to qualify for these debt relief services, you do have to meet some conditions.
+However, to qualify for these debt relief services, you do have to meet some conditions.
 The minimum debt amount required is $1,000, and the maximum amount is $250,000 in unsecured debts.
 This increased to $500,000 for a married couple.
 The maximum amount of time you can take to make the payments is 60 months.

 - Credit cards